St James' Church, Church Kirk

-St James' Church is in St James' Road, Church, Hyndburn, Lancashire, England.
+St James' Church is an redundant church in St James' Road, Church, Hyndburn, Lancashire, England.
 It was an active Anglican parish church in the deanery of Accrington, the archdeaconry of Blackburn, and the diocese of Blackburn until November 2015 when it was closed.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

 A church has been on the site since 642 AD, and the site is historically associated with St Oswald who camped here on his route from Northumbria to Maserfield in Cheshire to fight the Mercian king Penda.
 The tower dates from the late medieval period, and the nave was built in 1804–05.
 The parapet was added to the tower in 1844.
 In 1895–96 the chancel was built, and tracery was installed in the nave windows.
 The stained glass in the south nave windows was replaced in 1918 following damage caused by an explosion in a nearby ammunition factory.
 The tower was damaged by fire in 1983.